calmjs/calmjs/src/calmjs/README.rst

     Root registry class.
 Inherits from base.
 Should not inherit from anything else.

+indexer
+    Constains a microregistry and a number of functions for generation of mappings of files within modules in Python packages for theu purpose of exporting the paths of the JavaScript sources they hold.
+    Shouldn't really need expanding or shouldn't need to inherit from calmjs.

+module
+    Defines module related registries, uses the indexer to generate the module path mapping entries.

 dist
     Module that interfaces with distutils/setuptools in order to provide functions for dealing with distributions (i.e. dependencies and